TahlonBrahic/eris/docs/src/intro/getting-started.md

 `self`, `super`, and `root` are special inputs that are always available.
 You might already be familiar with them based on the names.
-These names are reserved, haumea will throw an error if you try to override them.
+These names are reserved, eris will throw an error if you try to override them.

 The documentation for [`load`] explains this more thoroughly and talks about some workarounds.